 The Company's Severance Benefits Plan provides for a basic level of severance benefits and a more substantial level of benefits, subject to the individual signing a severance agreement acceptable to the Company.
 These benefits are provided if the executive is terminated by the Company without cause.
 The benefits shown for Mr. Frascotti, Ms. Thomas, Mr. Davis and Mr. Tinga in the preceding tables assume that each officer signs an acceptable severance agreement.
 For Mr. Frascotti, Ms. Thomas and Mr. Davis the tables reflect the following benefits under the Company's Severance Benefits Plan: (i) continuation of base salary for a period equal to the greater of 2 weeks for each complete year of service with the Company or one year, (ii) continuation of Health & Welfare benefits for the same period including medical, dental, vision and life insurance, with the Company sharing the cost at the same rate as a similarly situated active employee and (iii) participation in an outplacement program.
 The amount shown in the tables above assumes one year of participation for each of these executives.
-However, benefits under the Company will provide a lump sum equal to 50% of the remaining severance pay as of the date of new employment.
+However, benefits under the Company's Severance Benefits Plan cease upon re-employment of an executive, provided that if the individual notifies the Company of the new employment, the Company will provide a lump sum equal to 50% of the remaining severance pay as of the date of new employment.
 For Mr. Tinga, the table reflects the benefits he is entitled to under the Netherlands severance plan.